DOSYCORPS/c-optihash/README.md

 The variable `i` is an `unsigned short int` defined as `h` with a default value of `16U`.

-The third argument variable `m` is a pointer to modify the value of the variable `j`.
+The third argument variable `l` is a pointer to modify the value of the variable `j`.

 The variable `j` is an `unsigned short int`.